Two Strengths That Allow Me Not to Refuse Work.

 How do you feel about your work?

-To be honest, I have never really felt stressed at work.
-There are two reasons for that.
-First, I have a personal policy: "I don't say no to work."
-Second, I feel a strong sense of self-efficacy because I'm trusted with important responsibilities, and that motivates me to give my best.
+Honestly, I have never really felt stressed at work.
+There are two reasons for this.
+First, I have a personal policy of "never refusing a task."
+Second, I feel a sense of self-efficacy because I am entrusted with important responsibilities, which motivates me to do my best.

 Please share an example of how you improve business efficiency.